Ezéchiel Nibigira

-Ezéchiel Nibigira is the current Minister of Foreign Affairs of the Republic of Burundi.
+Ezéchiel Nibigira is a Burundian politician who served as Minister of Foreign Affairs of the Republic of Burundi fro April 2018 to June 2020.
+He was then appointed as Minister of East African Community Affairs, Youth, Sports and Culture in June 2020 under Évariste Ndayishimiye's first cabinet.
+He was replaced by Amb.
+Gervais Abayeho in October 2023.

 He was previously Ambassador of Burundi in Kenya and leader of the youth wing of Burundi's ruling party CNDD-FDD.
 He was also a Member of Parliament representing Bujumbura rural where he chaired Burundi's parliament's Finance committee.
-Prior to his current post Nibigira was head of Burundi's customs as well as imports and exports.
+Prior to his appointment as Minister, Nibigira was head of Burundi's customs as well as imports and exports.
 During President Pierre Nkurunziza's 2010 elections campaign, Nibigira was a chief campaign manager.
 Nibigira earned a Bachelor of Arts degree in Business from Hope Africa University.